 The American Mandarin Society organizes an annual professional development program designed to give American professionals a more detailed and nuanced understanding of the Chinese policy environment and an opportunity to learn from Chinese policy educators not typically accessible through the Fellows’ normal courses of work.

-The program, conducted entirely in Chinese, is built around a one-week trip to Shanghai and Beijing to learn from experts and professors from Party-affiliated schools who train rising Chinese leaders.
+The program, conducted entirely in Chinese, is built around a one-week trip to Shanghai to learn from experts and professors from Party-affiliated schools who train rising Chinese leaders.
 AMS Fellows engage with these experts in order to develop an in-depth understanding of China’s policy processes, goals, challenges, and perspectives, while honing their Chinese-language skills.

 The program takes place over the course of eight days (including travel time) in China:

 - 6 days at the Shanghai Academy of Governance (the Shanghai Party School).
 This is a combination of lectures and site visits, all in Chinese, focusing on domestic governance issues, the evolving relationship between the government and the market, legal reforms, Party structure and organization, ideology and the meaning of Marxism in China today, and selected topics according to the school’s current focus.

 The Fellows Program is funded entirely by the Ford Foundation and the Starr Foundation.
 It is logistically supported in China by the Shanghai Association for International Friendly Contact, but all costs are borne by AMS from the Ford Foundation and Starr Foundation.
 All costs, including economy airfare, are covered except for visas.

 - Fellows should be registered members of AMS (registration at www.mandarinsociety.org) ideally between the ages of 30 and 45.

 - Fellows should have advanced professional proficiency in Chinese.